 One doesn’t always expect to find a random castle just hanging around, but this one has a story attached to it.
 According to legend a rich politician built this castle as a prison for his bit on the side.
 He kept her here for several years (what a gent) until one of the guards felt sorry for her and helped her to escape.

 We ended our tour at this spectacular sunset spot where I had a coconut in the attempt to reverse the effects of the cachaca.
-I blame the dusk for this awkward yet beautifully bromantic photo.
+I blame the delightful dusk for this awkward yet beautifully bromantic photo.

 If you find yourself in the Porto Alegre area, I highly recommend this tour.
-Be sure to ask for Thiago and tell him Anthony and Johnny sent you.
+Be sure to ask for Thiago and tell him that Anthony and Johnny sent you.